 The Right to Celebrate

-10 reasons cities shouldn’t be allowed to cancel New Year celebrations
+10 reasons cities shouldn’t be allowed to cancel public festivities

 2. Cities should be held accountable for their promises.